ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ---

 **Abstract:** This Qualitative Research chapter will mainly introduce the reader to Qualitative Research and Computer Assisted Qualitative Data Analysis (CAQDAS) through the use of NVivo, a software program used for qualitative and mixed-methods research.
 The chapter consists of two main parts.
 Part one starts with a general theoretical introduction on Qualitative Research, where a brief introduction to Qualitative Research theory is provided, as well as key considerations of Qualitative Data Analysis (QDA).
 The second part focus on how CAQDAS can support QDA.
-Here the reader is also guided on how to work with NVivo enter and code qualitative data with NVivo to enter and code raw data, organise coding, or cases, write memos and explore data.
+Here the reader is also guided on how to work with and code qualitative data with NVivo to enter and code raw data, organise coding, or cases, write memos and explore data.

 ## **Qualitative Research**

-“Qualitative research is an umbrella term for a wide variety of approaches to and methods for the study of natural social life.
+> “Qualitative research is an umbrella term for a wide variety of approaches to and methods for the study of natural social life.
 The information or data collected and analysed is primarily (but not exclusively) nonquantitative in character, consisting of textual materials such as interview transcripts, fieldnotes, and documents, and/or visual materials such as artifacts, photographs, video recordings, and Internet sites, that document human experiences about others and/or one’s self in social action and reflective states” (Saldaña, 2011)

 ## **Analytic Approaches**